Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 MAKING FROSTING

 It is important to use soft butter or cream cheese when mixing frosting for cakes and cupcakes.
-You can’t have a smooth frosting with chunks that won’t mix in because they are still too hard to cream.
+You can’t have a smooth frosting with chunks that are still too hard to cream.

 INCORPORATING EGGS